HomeArt

 Man Ray, Cadeau, 1921

-Freud was said to be somewhat bemused and baffled when, as he wrote, “the Surrealists have apparently chosen me as their patron saint.”
+Freud was said to be somewhat bemused and baffled when, as he wrote in a 1938 letter to Zweig penned after he met with Dalí, “the Surrealists have apparently chosen me as their patron saint.”
 Unimpressed by much of their art, he argued their attempts to create the illusion of automatic thought and dream-like imagery were too self-conscious and driven by ego to be convincing.

-Sigmund Freud’s Theories And Its Influence In Art Today
+Sigmund Freud’s Theories And Their Influence on Art Today

 Sarah Lucas, Au Naturel